confidential-computing/governance/terminology/common-terminology.md

 best practices for attestation including freshness, certificate hygiene, and TCB measurement.

-A full description of attestation bestv practices is outside the scope of this document.
+A full description of attestation best practices is outside the scope of this document.
 Interested readers are encouraged to read the [IETF RATS Working Group]( https://datatracker.ietf.org/group/rats/about/) body of work, especially the [RATS Architecture](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/).
 The Confidential Computing Consortium also runs an [Attestation Special Interest